The way marriages are registered in England and Wales changed on 4 May 2021.

 The key changes taking place from 4 May 2021 are:

-- Marriage Schedules will be replacing Marriage Registers
+- Marriage Schedules have now replaced Marriage Registers

 - You will need a Marriage Schedule in order to have a ceremony

 - The district of marriage will issue the Marriage Schedule rather than the place where you gave Notice of Marriage